van der Woude syndrome (VWS) is characterized by the association of congenital lower lip fistulae / pits with cleft lip

 The vertebral arteries (VA) are paired arteries, each arising from the respective subclavian artery and ascending in the neck to supply the posterior fossa and occipital lobes, as well as provide segmental vertebral and spinal column blood supply.

 origin: branch of the 1st part of the subclavian artery

 Vertebral artery dissection, like arterial dissection elsewhere, is a result of blood entering the media through a tear in the intima.
 It is potentially lethal and can be difficult to diagnose clinically and radiologically.

 Vertebral artery dissections have an incidence of 1-5 per...

 Vertebral artery ectasia refers to an abnormal dilatation of the vertebral artery.
-It is also known as a Dolicoarterial loop (of Danziger).
+It is also known as a dolichoarterial loop (of Danziger).

-The vertex is the midline bony landmark at the most superior part of the calvarium when standing erect and look straight ahead, near the midpoint of the sagittal suture (ie between the bregma and lambda).
+The vertex is the midline bony landmark at the most superior part of the calvarium when standing erect and looking straight ahead, near the midpoint of the sagittal suture (ie between the bregma and lambda).

 The vestibular aqueduct is a structure of the inner ear being part of the osseous labyrinth.
 It contains the endolymphatic duct and sac.
 It normally has a diameter of ~1.5 mm (similar to the posterior semicircular canal) and runs from the vestibule in a transverse direction to the long axis of t...

 The vestibular line of Lapayowker refers to a vertical line passing down the most lateral aspect of vestibular apparatus.
-The petrous part of internal carotic artery lies medial to this line but lies lateral to it in case of aberrant internal carotic artery which is the characteristic angiograph...
+The petrous part of internal carotid artery lies medial to this line but lies lateral to it in the case of an aberrant internal carotid artery which is the characteristic ang...